 Step 1.
 Enter the total debt/outstanding amount you would like to transfer

 Step 2.
-Provide the interest rate that you are paying on your existing debt (if you don't have your interest rate on you, the average is around 18-20%)
+Provide the interest rate that you are paying on your existing debt (if you don't have your interest rate at the top of your head, the average is around 18-20%)

 Step 3.
-See the 'Interest Saved' column to find out which credit cards will save you the most money.
-Click on the 'Interest Saved' title to sort the cards in ascending or descending order of money saved
+See the 'Amount Saved' column to find out which credit cards will save you the most money.
+The calculator automatically factors in any balance transfer fees and annual fees associated with each card.
+Click on the 'Amount Saved' title to sort the cards in ascending or descending order of money saved

 Step 4.
 Compare the credit cards available in the table provided to find the card that suits your needs.
 If you still want to find out more about a particular credit card, click the ‘More info’ link for a full review on the features and benefits.

 More guides on Finder